 |November 1, 2017||Final report due for projects conducted during FY2017 (to be filed online).|

-Applications will be reviewed by a Professional Development Fund committee (“the committee”) consisting of five (5) adjuncts, three of whom will be elected by the part-time faculty, and two of whom will be appointed by the Vice President for Academic Affairs (VPAA).
+Applications will be reviewed by the Part Time Faculty Professional Development Fund (PTFF) Committee (“the committee”) consisting of five (5) adjuncts, three of whom will be elected by the affiliated faculty, and two of whom will be appointed by the Vice President for Academic Affairs (VPAA).
 Members serving on the committee are not eligible to apply for awards from the Fund in the year(s) on which they are reviewing applications.